Sapd/SteamChecksReborn/README.md

 ## Issues

 If you encounter a bug, please create an GitHub issue.
 Please include the output of `steamcheck <steamid64>` and `steamcheck.runtests <steamid64>`, using the steamid on which the checks don't pass correctly.
+If you have an error, also include the offending steamids.
 Also your configuration file would be helpful.

 ## Development